-1. Use the thumbscrew (1) removed earlier to hold the air assist back sweep in place.
-Adjust the air assist back sweep's height by loosening the thumbscrew (2) and adjusting it up or down.
-Tighten the thumbscrew once it is at the desired height.
-To adjust the angle of the air flow, turn the screw (3) in small increments to direct the air jet to the desired position over the material.
+3. Adjust the angle of the nozzle as necessary by loosening the thumbscrew (1), rotating the bracket and retightening the thumbscrew.
 A convenient way to align the air flow is to focus on the material to be processed and then align the nozzle using the angle and height adjustments toward the red target laser which is on when the laser system is powered on and the top door is open.